struankl/waracle-cake-stand/cake-stand-client/README.md

   * `yarn install`
   * `yarn start`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+This application expects to find the server running on port 8080 on localhost, if this is not the case `src/config/index.js` must be updated to reflect where the server's url.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).